ring0-c0d3-br34k3r/Inline_Hooking/README.md

 # Inline Hooking in C++! - Inline Hooking is a technique used for intercepting function calls dynamically.
 Here's a Step By Step guide to get you going :

-- Understand the Basics: Inline hooking involves redirecting the flow of a program by replacing the beginning of a function with your own code.
+- Understand the Basics : Inline hooking involves redirecting the flow of a program by replacing the beginning of a function with your own code.
 Get comfortable with function calls, memory management, and assembly language basics.

-- Choose a Target: Decide which function you want to hook.
+- Choose a Target : Decide which function you want to hook.
 It's often helpful to choose a function that's part of a library or system DLL.

-- Learn Assembly: Inline Hooking often involves working at the assembly level.
+- Learn Assembly : Inline Hooking often involves working at the assembly level.
 Familiarize yourself with the assembly language, especially related to your target platform (x86 or x64).

 - Study the Target Function: Analyze the assembly code of the function you want to hook.
 Understand its prologue and epilogue, and identify the bytes you'll be modifying.

-- Write Your Hook: Create a function that will replace the original function.
+- Write Your Hook : Create a function that will replace the original function.
 Ensure it does what you need and doesn't break the existing flow.

-- Memory Permissions: Understand and modify the memory permissions to make the target function writable.
+- Memory Permissions : Understand and modify the memory permissions to make the target function writable.

-- Replace the Function Start: Overwrite the initial bytes of the target function with a jump to your hook function.
+- Replace the Function Start : Overwrite the initial bytes of the target function with a jump to your hook function.
 Make sure to save the overwritten bytes and restore them when needed.

-- Call the Original Function: Within your hook function, call the original function to maintain the expected behavior.
+- Call the Original Function : Within your hook function, call the original function to maintain the expected behavior.
 You can do this by jumping back to the original code after executing your hook.

-- Error Handling: Implement error handling to gracefully handle unexpected situations.
+- Error Handling : Implement error handling to gracefully handle unexpected situations.

 - Test Thoroughly: Test your inline hook in a controlled environment.
 Ensure it behaves as expected and doesn't cause unintended consequences